 Mashvisor.com states that the average return for a residential real estate investment is 10.6%, and the average return for a commercial property is 9.6%.
 You could even increase the value of your property by installing a solar system.
 Because what buyer wouldn’t prefer a building that has a tiny electric bill over a standard electric bill?

 But the downside is that flipping properties takes a lot of work, talent, and money, and you could be sitting on the property for months or longer before finding the right buyer.
 If you invest in solar energy, however, you’ll start seeing payback within the first year of your system.

 There’s a lot to consider when choosing where to put the money you have saved for retirement.
-It all comes down to how much money you have, how much time you have, and your risk tolerance.
+It all comes down to how much money you have, the years you have until retirement, and your risk tolerance.
 Diversity is a good way to control the risk inherent in investing.

-However, an investment in solar energy is relatively low-risk, meaning you can just about bank on free electricity for the first 25 to 30 years (at least) of your system’s lifespan.
-A solar investment can be a great compliment to your retirement plan.
+However, an investment in solar energy is relatively low risk, meaning you can just about bank on free electricity for the first 25 to 30 years (at least) of your system’s lifespan.
+A solar investment can be a great complement to your retirement plan.

 To see what a solar investment could look like for you, use our free solar savings calculator.
 You’ll get an instant estimate of your ROI, payback, and tax savings.